 Family mediation gives separating couples an opportunity to decide for themselves what to do about their children and finances, with help and guidance from trained and impartial mediators.
-This is an alternative to the more traditional legal approach using lawyers and maybe eventually asking a judge to make the key decisions which will shape the family’s future.
 In family mediation, clients are encouraged to co-operate with one another to negotiate and find their own ways to move forward with their lives.
-Research shows that family mediation can cost a quarter of the price and take a quarter of the time of going to court and, more importantly, it can ensure better results for families too.
+Research shows that family mediation can cost less than a quarter of the price and take a quarter of the time of going to court and, more importantly, it can ensure better results for families too.

 Many couples want to sort out what to do about their finances themselves but would like professional help in doing so.
 Mediation can also help them do this.